Clarkedlee/Pre-trained-Models-with-PyTorch/readme.md

 # Use of Pre-train neural network

 ## introduction:
-use pre-trained resnet18 models to classify between the negative and positive samples; you will be provided with the dataset object.
+Use pre-trained resnet18 models to classify between the negative and positive samples; you will be provided with the dataset object.
 The particular pre-trained model will be resnet18; you will have three questions:

 - [x] change the output layer
 - [x] train the model